-Obje ective 5: Town Centre Living 11.
+Obje ctive 5: Town Centre Living 11.
 That residential usage of town centre properties be encouraged by the following means: (see note at foot of schedule) • the Neighbourhoods Directorate be requested to offer an advice service to owners of properties in the town centre that are capable in whole or in part of conversion to flats, in order to clarify the relevant regulations, directives and standards which require to be complied with; , • the Strategic Housing Services Section be requested to offer assistance in the marketing of new affordable housing units provided by Registered Social Landlords in the town centre, and provide details of applicants on the housing working list to the owners of the housing units; • developers of new schemes in the town centre be encouraged to consider mixed use developments (comprising retail, storage, residential units, etc) whenever practicable.
 Obje 12.
-That an Officer be identified to undertake the role of Lead Co-ordinator responsible for the implementation of an Empty Property Policy setting out the practices and procedures to be adopted and implemented in relation to vacant town centre properties, including a package of advice and guidance to prospective developers on relevant planning application procedures, licensing regulations, funding sources and business support services, etc. Obje ective 7: Develop and Deliver Short and Long Term Plans for the Markets 13.
+That an Officer be identified to undertake the role of Lead Co-ordinator responsible for the implementation of an Empty Property Policy setting out the practices and procedures to be adopted and implemented in relation to vacant town centre properties, including a package of advice and guidance to prospective developers on relevant planning application procedures, licensing regulations, funding sources and business support services, etc. (see note at foot of schedule) Obje ctive 7: Develop and Deliver Short and Long Term Action Plans for the Markets 13.
 That a short term action plan containing realistic and viable measures aimed at enhancing the appearance and vitality of the Flat Iron Market; achieving maximum occupancy of stalls; and reducing arrears of stall rents be compiled and costed.
-The action should include practical measures to encourage a uniform charging policy and offer of subsidies or discounts to market traders paying rents by direct debit or in advance, or occupying more than one stall, etc. The plan should also take into account the current economic situation and not impose any undue financial burden that would discourage traders from the market.
-Several suggested measures that could be explored for possible inclusion in the action plan are itemised in the Task Group's findings report.
+The action plan should include practical measures to encourage a uniform charging policy and offer of subsidies or discounts to market traders paying rents by direct debit or in advance, or occupying more than one stall, etc. The plan should also take into account the current economic situation and not impose any undue financial burden that would discourage traders from the market. (see note at foot of schedule) Several suggested measures that could be explored for possible inclusion in the action plan are itemised in the Task Group's findings report.

-14. That th ne long term seeking to action the following objectives be approved in principle: • Replace existing stalls (5m x 5m) with (a) Gazebos stalls (3m x 3m) (b) Umbrella stalls (3.5m x 3m) • Examine the introduction of a standard pattern for market stall canopies, with a choice of colours being made available for individual stall holders; • Review the markets layout in conjunction with the Flat Iron urban regeneration scheme for integration into the Market Walk Phase II design scheme. • Install powerpoints for Flat Iron market stalls. • Pursue the provision of new transport (electric) equipment to move market equipment and waste.
-Obj ective 8 15.
-That the which the tow
+14. That t ne long term action plan seeking to achieve the following objectives be approved in principle: • Replace existing stalls (5m x 5m) with (a) Gazebos stalls (3m x 3m) (b) Umbrella stalls (3.5m x 3m) • Examine the introduction of a standard pattern for market stall canopies, with a choice of colours being made available for individual stall holders; • Review the markets layout in conjunction with the Flat Iron urban regeneration scheme for integration into the Market Walk Phase II design scheme. • Install powerpoints for Flat Iron market stalls. • Pursue the provision of new transport (electric) equipment to move market equipment and waste.
+Obj ective 8 : Develop and Deliver a Pavement Café Policy 15. which t e Task Group supports and wishes to participate in the production of the projected Pavement Café Policy, he Members hope will take into account the need to balance the aim of preventing clutter and obstructions in n centre with the need to protect commercial interests and the vibrancy of the town.